A Frequency Domain Approach to Predict Power System Transients: Model and Problem Formulation

 \subsection{Transient Dynamics}

-Disturbances lead to deviations in the states $\bm{s}$ through a step change of parameters in~\eqref{eq:Dynamic}.
-For example, a short circuit on a transmission line between the bus $i$ and $j$ will results in a sudden change of the term $B_{ij}$ and $G_{ij}$, depending on the specific fault type (e.g., single-phase-to-ground, two-phase-to-ground, line-to-line, three-phase-to-ground, etc.).
-Because of uncertainties in power generation and demand, the active and reactive power are treated as variables, denoted by $\bm{a}=(P, Q)$.
+Disturbances lead to deviations in the states $\bm{x}$ and variables $\bm{y}$ through a step change of parameters in~\eqref{eq:Dynamic}.
+For example, a short circuit on a transmission line will results in a sudden change of the susceptance and conductance in set of algebraic equations, depending on the specific fault types (e.g., single-phase-to-ground, two-phase-to-ground, line-to-line, three-phase-to-ground, etc.).

 Suppose a fault happens at the time $t_f$ and is cleared at the time $t_{cl}$.~\footnote{The disturbance such as a short circuit on a transmission line is automatically cleared by protective relay operation after a certain amount of time.} The pre-fault stage is defined as the period before the fault happens at $t_f$.
-The system evolves from the initial state $\bm{s}(t_0)$ subject to parameter variations as:
+The system evolves from the initial state $\bm{x}(t_0)$ as:

 The sudden parameter changes after disturbances will lead to a shift of the swing equations.
 The fault-on system evolves with $k$ subsequent actions from system relays and circuit breaks.
-Suppose the $j$-th action is taken at $t_{F,j}$, the fault-on system is described by several set of equations~\cite{chang1995direct}
+Suppose the $j$-th action is taken at $t_{F,j}$, the fault-on system is described by several set of equations~\cite{chiang2011direct}

-The post-fault stage refers to the system after the fault is cleared.
-The states of the post-fault system evolve with the same differential equation of the pre-fault system starting from the post-fault initial state $\bm{s}(t_{cl})$
+The post-fault stage refers to the system after the fault is cleared. \highlights{The post-fault system evolves with the differential equation starting from the post-fault initial state $\bm{x}(t_{cl})$, written as~\cite{chiang2011direct}}

-Let $u=1,\cdots,m$ denote different stages of the ODEs corresponding to the type of the fault as well as fault-clear actions.
-The dynamics~\eqref{eq:pre_fault}-\eqref{eq:post_fault} is written in a compact form as